Downtown Livability

 In downtown specifically, there are public washrooms at:

-As a part of the Downtown Livability Strategy, the City will install and maintain a 24/7 free-standing, pre-fabricated permanent toilet which is anticipated to be completed in fall 2023, depending upon procurement.
+• As a part of the Downtown Livability Strategy, the City will install and maintain a 24/7 free-standing, pre-fabricated permanent toilet.
+The City is still looking for a location for the toilet in question.

 The City is working with BC Housing to develop additional emergency shelter capacity and new supportive housing with access to washrooms for those who are unsheltered.